fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 ## Stage 2: Data Pre-Processing and Pre-Treatment

-The second stage of the software is the Data Pre-Processing and Pre-Treatment that includes many sub-sections: [Metadata Selection](GUI_docs.md#metadata-selection), [Data Filtering](GUI_docs.md#data-filtering), [Data Annotation](GUI_docs.md#data-annotation), [De-Duplication of Annotated Features](GUI_docs.md#de-duplication-of-ann-features) and [Data Pre-Treatment](GUI_docs.md#data-pre-treatment).
+The second stage of the software is the Data Pre-Processing and Pre-Treatment that includes many sub-sections: [Metadata Selection](GUI_docs.md#metadata-selection), [Data Filtering](GUI_docs.md#data-filtering), [Data Annotation](GUI_docs.md#data-annotation), [Formula Assignment](GUI_docs.md#formula-assignment), [De-Duplication of Annotated Features](GUI_docs.md#de-duplication-of-ann-features) and [Data Pre-Treatment](GUI_docs.md#data-pre-treatment).

 All these sections are mandatory and are progressed and unlocked one by one in a linear fashion.
 You can redo previous parts of the pre-treatment.
 If you **change any part of the pre-treatment**, posterior pre-treatment steps and statistical analysis will immediately **be locked** and will **erase previous statistical analysis** if any has been performed.
 This is to avoid situations where the user wanted to change the pre-treatment but forgot to re-apply posterior pre-treatment steps.
 Thus, it is necessary to keep coherency.

 #### Metadata Selection

 Here, you will be asked to select which columns of your data are metadata (non-sample columns).
 If this metadata includes formula assignment or metabolite compound annotation columns, you can select them in their corresponding spots so they can be used downstream as that.
 Furthermore, you can select a column that contains the mass values of your metabolic features, whether it is the `Neutral Mass` or `Probable m/z` columns created in the previous section or another prepared previously that will be used for `Data Annotation` (if `None` is chosen, `Data Annotation` cannot be performed).
+Finally, you can select Quality Control (QC) samples that will be separated from the remaining ones (they will not be used in the statistical analysis but can be used for Quality Control Sample based Data Filtering).
 Other metadata will not be used in the analysis.

 After selecting it, either a target will try to be inferred from the name of your samples or it will be taken from your data (if it was present).
 In either case, you can edit your target to your needs, before confirming it and moving to the next section.